 5. Inspect the car

-You’ll need to be fairly clued up on your car if you’re going to inspect all the work done to it, which isn’t realistic for most people.
+You’ll need to be fairly clued up on your car if you’re going to inspect all the work is done to it, which isn’t realistic for most people.
 However, check out what you can before you leave the workshop.
-For example, if your air con needed re-gassing or your air filters needed to be replaced, check that the air conditioning is working nicely.
+For example, if your air-con needed re-gassing or your air filters need to be replaced, check that the air conditioning is working nicely.